indigo-dc/indigopaas-deploy/ansible/README.md

 # Requirements

-The roles, in this first version, have been written for Ubuntu 16.04.
+The roles, in this version, have been written for Ubuntu 18.04.

 ![](https://img.shields.io/badge/tested%20with-ansible%202.8.6-green.svg)